-Doja Cat, Cynthia Erivo led the fashion march at the Grammys
+Fashionable Grammys: Doja Cat, Dua Lipa, Harry Styles’ boas

 NEW YORK (AP) — Doja Cat went for neon feathers and a moto-inspired look zipped allll the way down and Cynthia Erivo stunned in a sparkling silver gown with gold accents by Louis Vuitton at the Grammys as music’s big night Sunday offered a luxe fashion moment for the stars.

-Dressed in Roberto Cavalli, Doja’s look included cat-claw zips on each arm and a feathered skirt.
+Dressed in Roberto Cavalli, Doja’s revealing look included cat-claw zips on each arm and a feathered skirt.

 “I want to be the cat lady, so let me be that,” she said.

 Erivo’s gown included a low cutout at the front with a gold bib effect at the top and a gold belt, while DaBaby brightened up a drastically pared-down red carpet in a bright mustard and green floral suit from Dolce & Gabbana.
+Erivo didn’t hit the carpet, but she made a statement nevertheless.
+Her gown was adorned with more than 60,000 glass beads, crystals and sequins.
+She topped off the look with jewels from Tiffany & Co.

-Dua Lipo also sparkled, in a pink sequin Versace gown with a butterfly motif.
+Dua Lipa also sparkled, in a pink sequin Versace gown with a butterfly motif.
 The body-skimming gown included cutouts at the hips and a sexy high slit.

-“It was really cool to collaborate,” she said.
+“It was really cool to collaborate,” she said of the look.

-Billie Eilish matched her long nails to a loose pink and black trouser look, her hat and face mask also a match.
+Billie Eilish matched her long nails to a loose pink and black trouser look by Gucci, her hat and face mask also a match.

 DaBaby, his mom, Linda, by his side in red, topped off his suit with a wide-brim green hat with red underneath.
 He was on hand in person but earlier created an Instagram red carpet moment with his daughter since no kids were allowed at the Los Angeles show.